certeu/morio/docs/docs/guides/design/readme.md

 ### Flexible ingestion

 - Before Morio, any data we ingested would make its way into our SIEM.
-- With Morio, we wanted the flexibility to note merely ingest data, but also route, filter, transform, or duplicate data streams along the way.
+- With Morio, we wanted the flexibility to not merely ingest data, but also route, filter, transform, or duplicate data streams along the way.

 ### Single pane of glass

-- Before Morio, our log monitoring service was focuessed on on-prem infrastructure, while we used the cloud providers' native tools to monitor cloud infrastructure.
+- Before Morio, our log monitoring service was focussed on on-prem infrastructure, while we used the cloud providers' native tools to monitor cloud infrastructure.
 - With Morio, we want a single pane of glass to monitor all infrastructure under